Alschn/MessagesAPI/README.md

 In order to create/update/delete messages **JWT** is required.
 (Authorization: Bearer {token} attached to the headers).
 API provides endpoints for registration and token retrieval.
 On every GET request, message's view count is incremented.
 It does not apply to the view which lists all of the messages but it could be added.
 On every PUT/PATCH request, message's content is updated and view count is set to 0.

 ### Used frameworks, libraries, tools, databases:
 - Django + Django REST Framework

-**Json Web Token authentication** is possible thanks to `rest_framework_simplejwt`, which provides JWT implementation including DRF views for obtaining and refreshing tokens.
+**Json Web Token authentication** is possible thanks to `rest_framework_simplejwt` package, which provides JWT implementation including DRF views for obtaining and refreshing tokens.

 Tools: Pycharm IDE, Postman

 Production database is Heroku Postgres.
 Postgres is also used by Github Actions where unit tests are ran.
 Locally I used default SQLite database.

 ### Database schema: